HectorRicardo/simple-music-app/README.md

 # Simple Music App

-Android app that implements a complete, fully-fledged architecture for a small music player using the Android Media APIs.
+Educational Android app that implements a complete, fully-fledged architecture for a small music player using the Android Media APIs.

 The music player is silent: it's just a thread that sleeps for the duration of the song entity it was instructed to play.
-This is because I want the focus to be on the music app's architecture, which is explained in https://developer.android.com/guide/topics/media.
+This is because I want the focus to be on the app's architecture, which is explained in https://developer.android.com/guide/topics/media.

 In fact, this app can be considered as an audio Hello World app.
 It's much simpler than the [Universal Audio Media Player app](https://github.com/android/uamp) because it doesn't use ExoPlayer and it strictly follows only what is described in the Android docs.
 No bells and whistles.

-The following section are notes that I took while reading https://developer.android.com/guide/topics/media.
+The following section are notes that I took while reading the Android docs.

 ## General concepts: Media app overview

-This first section talks about basic concepts that apply to all media apps.
+These first sections talk about basic concepts that apply to all media apps.
 Media apps = both music apps and video apps.

 A decent media app is separated into two components: